eltos/PasteIntoFile/README.md

 while using `HTML` will save the plain text.

-### Replace with clipboard content
+### Paste into existing files (Append/Replace)
-The context menu entry **Replace with clipboard content** allows you to paste clipboard contents into existing files by replacing them.
+The context menu entry **Paste into this file (Append/Replace)** allows you to paste clipboard contents into existing files by either appending or replacing them.
 This works as long as the clipboard contains data compatible with the selected file type.
-The old file is moved to the recycle bin and can be restored with the usual undo options of the file explorer.
+In the case of replace, the old file is moved to the recycle bin and can be restored with the usual undo options of the file explorer (e.g. `CTRL-Z`).

 ### Copy file contents

 To copy the contents of a file to the clipboard, use the file explorer context menu, the hotkey `WIN`+`ALT`+`C` (if enabled) or the command line option.
 Currently, image and text files are supported.
 If the file format is not understood, an error message will be shown.
+For non-text files, the file path is copied as text in addition to the image contents and file.